 Anat Lubetzky, PT, PhD, CSCS is an Associate Professor at New York University, Department of Physical Therapy and the director of Steinhardt PhD program in Rehabilitation Sciences.
 Dr. Lubetzky, an NYU Aging Incubator Fellow, obtained her physical therapy training and an MSc in physical therapy from Tel Aviv university, Israel.
 She then received her PhD in Rehabilitation Science from the University of Washington in Seattle in 2014 followed by a 1-year visiting position at the NYU Physical Therapy Department.
 Research in Dr. Lubetzky's lab utilizes advances in virtual reality technology to study multi-sensory integration for postural control in adults with and without vestibular dysfunction and hearing loss across the life span.
-Dr. Lubetzky and her team study multi-sensory integration in different contexts and combine laboratory and clinical research to develop clinical assessment and interventions for individuals with balance problems related to sensory integration deficits.
-Dr. Anat Lubetzky is the recipient of the Steinhardt School Gabriel Carras Research Award for a promising young scholar in 2017-2018 and the NYU Technology Acceleration and Commercialization Award in 2017.
+For her innovative work in technology and rehabilitation, Dr. Lubetzky received the Steinhardt School Gabriel Carras Research Award for a promising young scholar in 2017-2018 and the NYU Technology Acceleration and Commercialization Award in 2017.
 Her work has been funded by the NIH and the Hearing Health Foundation.
 Her current focus is studying the contribution of sounds to postural control given hearing or vestibular loss in different context and applying the knowledge gained to balance rehabilitation of people with vestibular disorders and fall prevention in people with hearing loss.

 For a complete list of publications see:

 - A. V. Lubetzky, D., Harel, J. Kelly, B. D. Hujsak, K. Perlin.
 Weighting and Reweighting of Visual Input via Head Mounted Display given Unilateral Peripheral Vestibular Dysfunction.
 Hum Mov Sci.
-Epub Ahead of Print 2019.
+2019: 68:102526

 - A. V. Lubetzky, A. Soroka, D. Harel, T. Errico, J. Bendo, S. Shabat, E. Ashkenazi, Y. Floman, M. Moffat, Y. Masharawi.
 Static and dynamic balance in adults undergoing lumbar spine surgery: Screening and Prediction of Post-Surgical Outcomes.
 J Am Acad Orthop Surg.
 Epub Ahead of Print 2019.